 I come from a family of high achievers.
 My parents, originally from Haiti, have worked their fingers to the bone every day they’ve been in this country.
-In doing so, they have managed to put four children through college and they have owned multiple homes without anyone else’s assistance.
-By the time my mother was my age, she had already had all four of her kids, and she was, by all intents in purposes far more accomplished than I am.
+In doing so, they have managed to put four children through college and they have owned multiple homes without anyone’s assistance.
+By the time my mother was my age, she had already had all four of her kids, and she was, by all intents in purposes, far more accomplished than I am.

-For much of my life I have tried it their way.
+For much of my life, I have tried it their way.
 For the majority of my 20s I was doing fairly well.
-I had a good job, paid all of my bills on time, worked my way through Graduate school, and I presented the image of what they had worked so hard to achieve.
+I had a good job, paid all of my bills on time, worked my way through Graduate school.
+I totally presented the image of what they had worked so hard to achieve.
 I wasn’t happy with where my life was headed, of course, but I was on a solid track.
 I even got married, moved back to Massachusetts and got a promotion at a job, I was sure, was going to take me to the next level in my career.
 Then I got fired (read about that HERE), and it changed everything.
 I knew then that I was never going to be content with working, solely, for someone else.
 I just couldn’t do it, and really, I could never hack it.
-And now I’m here, 5 years later, a full-time blogger, but truthfully, I have no idea what the hell I’m doing or where I’m going.
+And now I’m here, 5 years later, a full-time blogger.
+But real talk?
+I have no idea what the hell I’m doing or where I’m going.

 I am a disappointment to my parents.
 I know this to be true.
 Not because I have not, at any point, made them proud, I suspect that I have; I’m sure that I have.
-But the truth is, I am I living a life fear beneath what they or I even would have imaged for myself.
-I could not have ever predicted that this would be my life, and I know I am not alone in being surprised by how life has unfolded.
-But there is a lesson in all of this, and the lesson is really about perseverance.
+But the truth is, I am I living a life far beneath what they or even I would have imaged for myself.
+I could not have ever predicted that this would be my life, and I know I am not alone in being surprised by things have unfolded.
+Still, there is a lesson in all of this.
+The lesson is really about perseverance.
 I have no reason to believe, whatsoever, that something will come of this platform I’ve created.
 I don’t know one day from the next, but I know there will be a point at which all of this will make sense, and that, for me, is reason enough to continue.